We are truly a grassroots organization…

 Local: The ongoing Positions of the LWVN fall into the broad categories of City Government, Human Services, Land Use, and Environmental Quality, and were approved by the LWVN membership at the 2020 Annual Meeting.

-State: The positions of the Massachusetts League are found in Where We Stand, and fall into the broad categories of Government, including voting and elections; Natural Resources; and Social Policy, including meeting basic human needs and education.
+State: The positions of the Massachusetts League are found in Where We Stand (updated June 2020), and fall into the broad categories of Government, including voting and elections; Natural Resources; and Social Policy, including meeting basic human needs and education.

 National: The positions of the League of Women Voters US are found in Impact on Issues.
 The LWVUS public policy positions reflect the program adopted by the most recent convention of the League of Women Voters of the United States.
 Impact on Issues is updated following each biennial convention.
 The most recent national convention took place in 2020.
 Here is more information on the 2020 National Convention.